heathbrew/Replace-Songwriters/README.md

 During the initial phase of development, the team observed a growing interest among aspiring songwriters and musicians to explore innovative ways to create music.
 There is a gap in the market for a comprehensive platform that combines AI-driven lyric generation and sheet music conversion.

 ## Project Link
 For more information and to access the CreativeSongCraft web app, please visit the [GitHub repository](https://github.com/heathbrew/Replace-Songwriters).
-Here, users can experience the innovative platform that seamlessly merges technology and artistic expression for music composition and sheet music generation..
+Here, users can experience the innovative platform that seamlessly merges technology and artistic expression for music composition and sheet music generation.